Starke427/Wazuh/README.md

 Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.

 While the tools are publicly available, it is highly recommended that you have them professionally managed for you.
 A Managed Security Service is capable of managing the back-end maintenaince, troubleshooting, and tuning.
-They can also provide on-going tuning, reporting, and, most importantly, investigation and alerting on security incidents.
+They can also provide continuous monitoring, reporting, and investigation and escalation of security incidents.

 The scripts here-in will help you deploy a stand-alone server for proof-of-concepts, testing, and personal usage.